You may have noticed that it’s been a little quiet here on the blog and my social media.

 Well, most days!

-I’m extremely grateful that I was given this opportunity and hope that I am able to continue this work in the future.
+I’m extremely grateful that I was given this opportunity and hope that I can continue this work in the future.

 If you think of any questions that I didn’t cover about being a disaster housing inspector, feel free to leave a comment or send an e-mail.
 Maybe it’s one I can answer!